jkunze/n2t-eggnog/t/n2t/e/ark_ids.rst

 Archival Resource Key (ARK) Identifiers
 =======================================

-ARKs are URLs designed to support long-term access to information objects.
+ARK identifiers are URLs designed to support long-term access to information objects.
+To get started creating ARKs, first fill out the `ARK request form`_, and to come up to speed quickly, see the `ARKs FAQ`_.

-In 2001 ARKs were introduced to identify objects of any type:
+Introduced in 2001, ARK identifiers were designed to identify objects of any type:

 - digital objects – documents, databases, images, software, websites, etc.
 - physical objects – books, bones, statues, etc.